 Reduce surgical complications

-Some surgical complications are a result of plain bad luck.
-But decrease them by following all pre-and post-operative instructions.
-Such as maintaining eyelid hygiene and adhering to prescribed eye drop medications.
-These will help to reduce your risk of adverse effects such as an eye infection.
+Some surgical complications are a result of plain bad luck while others can be decreased simply by following all pre-and post-operative instructions.
+These include; maintaining eyelid hygiene and adhering to prescribed eye drop medications.
+These will help to reduce your risk of adverse effects such as possible eye infections.

 Still wondering if laser eye surgery is safe and effective?
-Rest assured that it has been performed millions of times across the world to the satisfaction of millions of eyes.
-Very few procedures, if any, can boast a 100% success rate.
-But laser eye surgery shows very high levels of patient satisfaction and very low rates of complications.
+Rest assured that such procedures are performed across the world to the satisfaction of many.
+Very few procedures, if any, can boast a 100% success rate, and yet laser eye surgery shows very high levels of patient satisfaction and very low rates of side effects or complications.

-Call Eye Laser Specialists for free at (1300) 297 583 to book your complimentary initial consultation today and know your vision is in experienced hands.
+Call Eye Laser Specialists for free at 0390 700 910 to book your complimentary initial consultation today, and know that your vision is in experienced and safe hands.